 Certain legal matters with respect to this offering will be passed upon for us by Venable LLP, Baltimore, Maryland.
+O'Melveny & Myers LLP has acted as tax counsel to us.

 We may offer from time to time shares of our common stock, \$.01 par value.